-We are within board policy limits for the +/-100 and +/-200 basis point scenarios.
-The EVE reported at June 30, 2021 projects that as interest rates increase immediately, the economic value of equity position will be expected to increase slightly.
+We are within board policy limits for the +100 and +/-200 basis point scenarios.
+The EVE for the -100 basis point scenario is slightly out of compliance, primarily due to a large deposit over the quarter-end and the amount of borrowings we have at the holding company.
+The likelihood that interest rates decrease further or become negative is small, in management's opinion.
+Therefore, this scenario is considered remote.
+The EVE reported at September 30, 2021 projects that as interest rates increase immediately, the economic value of equity position will be expected to increase slightly.
 When interest rates rise, fixed rate assets generally lose economic value; the longer the duration, the greater the value lost.
 The opposite is true when interest rates fall.